-The Walden Library provides access to a funding database, Pivot (Formerly COS Pivot).
-Pivot states that it provides researchers the edge to bring together the right research opportunities, grant funding, and people quickly and easily.
+The Walden Library provides access to a funding database, Pivot-RP (Formerly COS Pivot).
+Pivot-RP states that it provides researchers the edge to bring together the right research opportunities, grant funding, and people quickly and easily.
 It provides global and local connections that strengthen research by exploring new avenues for funding and collaboration for faculty, staff researchers, and graduate students.

 The Office of Research and Doctoral Services provides information about internal and external funding on their website.